 The new Second State Color was carried by the regiment when, as part of Dwight’s Division of the 2nd Brigade, U.S. Department of Washington’s 22nd Corps, the 47th Pennsylvania Volunteers marched in the Union’s Grand Review of the Armies on 23-24 May.

-On their final swing through the South, the 47th served in Savannah, Georgia from 31 May to 4 June, again as part of Dwight’s Division, but this time with the 3rd Brigade, Department of the South.
-Relieving the 165th New York in July, they were housed in a mansion formerly owned by the Confederate Secretary of the Treasury.
 But, once again, typhoid and other diseases stalked the men of the 47th.
-Many who died during this phase were initially interred in Charleston’s Magnolia Cemetery before their remains were later exhumed and reinterred at the Beaufort National Cemetery.
+Many who died during this phase were initially interred in Charleston’s Magnolia Cemetery before their remains were later exhumed and reinterred at the Beaufort National Cemetery in Beaufort, South Carolina.

-On 23 August 1865, Private Edward Oyster mustered out from the 7th Pennsylvania Cavalry.
+On 23 August 1865, Private Edward Oyster became the first of the Oyster brothers to end his military tenure when he mustered out from the 7th Pennsylvania Cavalry.

-Finally, on Christmas Day 1865, the majority of the men from C Company, 47th Regiment, Pennsylvania Volunteers—including Captain Daniel Oyster and his younger brother, Private John Shindle Oyster—began to be honorably mustered out, a process that continued through early January 1866.
+Then, on Christmas Day 1865, Captain Daniel Oyster and his younger brother, Private John Shindle Oyster, joined with the majority of the men from C Company, 47th Regiment, Pennsylvania Veteran Volunteers in mustering out for the final time—a process that continued through early January 1866.

-Following a stormy voyage home, the 47th Pennsylvania disembarked in New York City.
-The weary men were then shipped to Philadelphia by train, where the regiment was officially mustered out at Camp Cadwalader on 9 January 1866.
+Following a stormy voyage home, the weary 47th Pennsylvanians disembarked in New York City, and were transported to Philadelphia by train, where the regiment was officially, honorably discharged at Camp Cadwalader on 9 January 1866.

 Return to Civilian Life